We are ending a decade that a decade ago we could not have predicted. And, ten years from now, we may be wondering how did we end up here? and nbsp;

 In 2009, technology seemed amazing, at that time we had the iPhone, Facebook and Twitter.
 Indeed, the combination of a mobile phone and social media would turn out to be one of the biggest forces of the next decade.
 Perhaps the stock market knew.
 Valuations for those three companies, Facebook, Twitter and Apple were high back then.
 (1)

 The market is not always right but it is one of the best predictors we have.
-If you’re wondering about the market, talk to your wealth manager.
+If you’re wondering about the market, talk to your financial advisor.
 As we look at the world around us today, and think about low interest rates, government debt, and high stock prices, our answers to your questions will be optimistic.
 We remember when things were unsettling, and how we could not see our way out of the situation we were in, just ten years ago.

 2019 was a predictably surprisingly good year.
 And so was 2009.
 If you’ve forgotten, check out this brief “Jib Jab” video of 2009 in review.
 You may enjoy a little blast from the recent past.